 Help St. John’s grow as a welcoming community for newcomers

 St. John’s is a welcoming and inclusive community where all immigrants are provided with the opportunity to succeed, integrate, feel they belong, and are able to contribute to the economic, social, civic, and cultural growth of their community.

-The St. John’s LIP is governed by a Partnership Council made up of a broad-base of community stakeholders.
-The Partnership Council plays an advisory role, helping to determine priority areas in the Strategic Plan and overseeing progress.
+A Partnership Council made up of a broad-base of community stakeholders governs The St. John’s LIP.
+As a result, the Partnership Council plays an advisory role, helping to determine priority areas in the Strategic Plan and overseeing progress.

 The role of the working groups is to create action plans and implement activities on a sub-committee/project-basis.
-The St. John’s LIP has working groups in four priority areas:
+Therefore, the St. John’s LIP has working groups in four priority areas:

 Connect with us to learn more about the Local St. John’s Immigration Partnership.